Skip to primary navigation Skip to content Skip to footer

 Western Australia’s Humpback Whale Migration

 Humpback Whales are some of the largest Mammals in the Ocean, weighing up to 40 tones and growing to lengths of up to 16 meters!
-These blue giants can live up to 50 years old and will begin breeding typically after 5-10 years of Ocean exploration.
-In different areas of the world, Humpbacks will display different behaviors depending on what is favorable in that environment.
-For example, nursing Calves in the Exmouth Gulf or feeding on thousands of Krill daily in Antarctica.
+These blue giants can live up to 50 years old and will begin breeding typically after 5-10 years of ocean exploration.
+In different areas of the world, Humpbacks will display different behaviours depending on what is favourable in that environment.
+For example, nursing calves in the Exmouth Gulf or feeding on thousands of krill daily in Antarctica.

 The Migration

 Humpbacks have an extraordinary distance to cover annually to ensure their survival not only as an individual and as a species.
-Humpback mothers begin by mating in warmer waters, for example Exmouth or Broome.
+Humpback mothers begin by mating in warmer waters of Exmouth or Broome.
 The phenomenon of a ‘heat run’ occurs where several males will play survival of the fittest for a particular female’s attention.
-A group of Male Whales will essentially chase after the strong Female and slowly but surely be worn off until the last male remains.
+A group of male whales will essentially chase after the strong female and slowly but surely be worn off until the last male remains.
 It is not uncommon for several males to be involved in the mating itself due to the complexity of the actual mating process.
-Attached to the Female, there may also be an ‘escort’ which is usually a Male Whale, guiding and attempting to protect the Female.
+Attached to the female, there may also be an ‘escort’ which is usually a male, guiding and attempting to protect the female.

 Once the female has been impregnated, she will carry her young for approximately 11-12 months before birth.
-In that time, she will travel back South to Antarctica to feed on Krill, ensuring strength for her passage back up the Coast in the coming months.
-Fun fact: The West Coast and East Coast Whales display very similar behaviors and passage plans however do not mix.
+In that time, she will travel back South to Antarctica to feed on krill, ensuring strength for her passage back up the coast in the coming months.
+Fun fact: The West coast and East coast whales display very similar behaviours and passage plans however do not mix.
 The same whales travel up and down the East/ West every year!

 In May, Mum will carry her unborn Calf to warmer waters in either Broome or Exmouth where she will give birth and nurse her baby.
-During this time, she may face struggle with larger predators such as Orca attempting to hunt and kill her Calf.
+During this time, she may face struggle with larger predators such as Orca attempting to hunt and kill her calf.
 In 2024 on the Nyinggulu, it was the first time we have recorded Orca calving which, of course, has its pros and cons.
 Orcas calving shows a very healthy Ecosystem that can support many forms of life.
-However, also means that as the Apex predators of the Oceans, they will be praying upon the Megafauna of the Nyinggulu such as Sharks and baby Humpbacks which will have an effect on these species overall population.
+However, also means that as the apex predators of the oceans, they will be praying upon the megafauna, such as sharks and baby Humpbacks which will have an effect on these species overall population.

-In 1979, Australia banned Whaling which was absolutely amazing and had a huge impact on their populations as a whole.
+In 1979, Australia banned whaling which was absolutely amazing and had a huge impact on the populations as a whole.
 Whales were listed on the endangered species list for quite some time.
-On the East Coast of Australia, it has been estimated that we were down to our last 1,500 Humpies and on the West, the last 600 remained.
+On the East coast of Australia, it has been estimated that we were down to our last 1,500 Humpbacks and on the West, only 600 remained.
 Since the ban, we have seen astronomical growth.
-It is now estimated after the recent census that over 100,000 whales travel up the West Coast of Australia annually.
-Plus, with Female Whales having a waiting time between birth and becoming pregnant again of only 72 hours, we believe it could be the same females travelling up and down each year.
-Maybe they’re trying to replenish their species?
+It is now estimated after the recent census that over 100,000 whales travel up the West coast of Australia annually.
+Plus, with female whales having a waiting time between birth and becoming pregnant again of only 72 hours, it is believed it could be the same females travelling up and down each year.

 Socializing

-The Exmouth Gulf is a magical place to experience Humpback Whales in their natural environment safely and sustainably.
+Geographe Bay is a magical place to experience Humpback whales in their natural environment safely and sustainably.

 Humpbacks are highly emotional, intelligent and social creatures.
-They display several behaviors and it’s super fun to watch!
-The Exmouth Gulf provides the perfect environment to host the Humpies during their time ‘learning how to be a Whale’.
-With maximum depths of 20 meters, the Gulf offers shelter and sanctuary from larger predators wanting to prey on the young Whales.
+They display several boisterous behaviours and it’s super fun to watch!
+Geographe Bay provides the perfect environment to host the Humpbacks during their time learning, growing and becoming strong.
+The bay offers shelter and sanctuary from larger predators they may encounter in the colder Antarctic waters during the summer months.

 When it comes to Humpback social skills, they sure know how to show them off.
-Humpbacks use their massive 40 tone body to create a commotion.
-From slapping their tails and Pectoral Fins to breaching their whole body out of the water, they know how to make a splash.
-Whales use these techniques to both socialize and clean their bodies free of Barnacles!
-Baby Humpbacks can breach up to 20 times consecutively to demonstrate themselves to mum and it only takes 3 strong tail kicks to breach the water and move 40 tone!
+Humpbacks use their massive 40 tonne body to create a commotion.
+From slapping their tails and pectoral fins to breaching their whole body out of the water, they know how to make a splash.
+Whales use these techniques to both socialize and clean their bodies free of barnacles!
+Baby Humpbacks can breach up to 20 times consecutively, only needing 3 strong tail kicks to launch themselves out of the water!

 Humpbacks are also massively inquisitive Mammals, they can ‘spy hop’ to check out what’s going on in the surrounding areas.
 This is when the Whale emerges from the water in a vertical position ‘bobbing’ up and down just above eye level.